quic/gunyah-resource-manager/README.md

 The Resource Manager is built as a bare metal VM with musl libc and requires the [Gunyah libc Runtime](https://github.com/quic/gunyah-c-runtime).

-## Limitations

-This release of the Resource Manager is limited to setting up a primary VM.
-Future releases will provide the ability to load and manage secondary VMs.

 ## License

 SPDX-License-Identifier: BSD-3-Clause